Episode 17: Fatu Sillah - How'd you learn to love your body?

 Please excuse my gravelly voice I was in the depths of a cold when i recorded the introduction.
 It’s short and sweet, so you can get onto the main event and hear more of Fatu’s story.

 Fatu is a survivor of FGM and an ambassador for No FGM Australia.
-You should be aware that she talks frankly about her experiences and that means some discussion of sexuality and the body parts involved as well as a bit of strong language.
-It’s a bloody cracking show, that has me laughing and crying and feeling fired up every time i listen.
+You should be aware that she speaks frankly about her experiences and that means some discussion of sexuality and the body parts involved as well as a bit of strong language.
+It’s a bloody cracking show, that has me laughing and crying and feeling fired up every time I listen.
 I know you will get a lot out of it.
-Really looking forward to hearing what you think in the comments.
+Can't wait to hear what you think in the comments.

 That’s what you need to be - Growing up in the Ivory Coast social norms for beauty are super different to those in ‘the west’.
 In the West Africa Fatu grew up in, womanhood and beauty was very much about looking plump and healthy.
 So that’s what young women were conditioned to be, because that’s what men were looking for in a wife.

-We connect on these cultural norms, which have persisted in my community in Belize, among my people who are descendants of West African’s taken as slaves.
+We connect on these cultural norms, which also prevail in my community in Belize among my people who are the descendants of West African’s taken as slaves.

 Isn't it fascinating how culture persists, that’s how important it is to us.
 Governing even things as personal as our relationship with our own bodies.

 Coming to Australia - Culture shock and mind body separation - “My body was the last thing i thought of... but then it's the first thing, because you stand out and you feel insecure...

 Do you remember the bizarre feeling of living in your body at 13?
 Fatu experienced all of that while learning a new country and culture.
 Most of the time she was trying to simply survive and that threw up a strange situation where her body was both a focal point for other people and the least of her problems.